Three Days as the Crow Flies: Plot

 The book opens with Crow Shade, the protagonist, showering and getting dressed for the day.
 Crow is an African-American who lives in an under-furnished room in a boarding house in the Bedford-Stuyvesant section of Brooklyn.
 He has an expensive cocaine habit.
 Withdrawing from the cocaine and desperate for another high, Crow resolves to visit his friend Danny, an artist, and borrow one hundred dollars.

 He arrives at Danny's apartment/studio only to find it empty.
 At that point, Crow impulsively decides to steal three of Danny's paintings and sell them for drug money.
 On his way out of the apartment, Crow also steals the manuscript that Danny has been working on so that he will have something to read on the train to Manhattan.

 Crow eventually ends up in Astor Place and heads for the sculpture in the square.
 He makes an unsuccessful attempt to sell the paintings before a white man named Bones Young strikes up a conversation.
 Bones, the son of a wealthy hippies, sells art.
 He offers to help Crow sell the paintings.
 After sharing a cigarette the two men head east to the Lower East Side.

-When the men arrive in the Lower East Side, they meet up with Candy, an old friend of Bones and a follower of the art scene.
+When the men arrive on the Lower East Side, they meet up with Candy, an old friend of Bones and a follower of the art scene.
 The two take him to the art gallery, which had been converted from a bodega.
 There they meet Geoff, a married straight man who adopts an exaggerated effeminate posture.
 Geoff racially insults Crow, who pulls his wig off in front of everyone.
 Crow then tries to leave but Candy stops him and convinces him to stay.
 Geoff eventually apologizes and offers to host a showing of Crow's work.
 He also suggests that Crow come up with more paintings as the three he previously showed Geoff aren't enough for a whole shoe.

 The group eventually end up at Club Chaos and meet up with Melissa.
 Melissa is a beautiful fifty-something mixed race woman.
 She gets Crow to recite poetry with her.
 After Crow leaves she reads his tarot cards, immediately sensing that there is more to Crow's story than she was led to believe.